MonstreX/voyager-extension/readme.md

 *select* - stored as varchar, supported options: see the example above

 Each field also can have additional common options:
-*class* - wrapper class, to organize layout inside the set.
+*class* - a wrapper class, to organize the layout inside the set.
-*attrs* - list of any you need html attributes for the field.
+*attrs* - a list of any you need html attributes for the field.

 >### Field: VE Page Layout